Opentrons/opentrons/app-shell/README.md

 - Default: `[]`

 `Array<string>` of extra IP address(es)/hosts for the discovery client to track.
 For example, to get the discovery client to find an instance of the API server running on your own computer.
+Currently this config only allows one hostname/IP address as the value.

 ##### labware.directory